Seventy Buck Valley is in the Sibbald Creek area of Kananaskis Country, Alberta, Canada.

 Parking for Seventy Buck Valley is at roadside 4.5 KM (2¾ miles) west of the junction at Sibbald Creek Trail (Hwy 68) with Powderface Trail in Kananaskis Country.
 The location is on the north side of the road across from Crane Meadows.

 Seventy Buck Ridge is the first ridge west of parking at roadside but on this sunny Spring day the decision is made to hike an off trail ascent of the ridge on the east side of Seventy Buck Creek.
 There is an obvious rocky outcropping on the south face which might provide excellent views over Crane Meadows.
-The bushwhack may be a good test for new glasses in challenging terrain.
+The bushwhack may be a good test for my new eye glasses in challenging terrain.

 Simple route finding is slightly compromised by rocky drainages, however, crossings are within easy range on the sustained ascent.
 Terrain varies between easy and challenging.
 Snow cover in the forest increases with elevation but open spaces facilitate progress.
 The alternative is navigation through dense brush.
 Areas of blow down are more challenging.
 Near the top of the ridge there is a large section of lichen-covered rockfall.